Chris Conley (American football)

-Christian Conley (born October 25, 1992) is an American football wide receiver for the Tennessee Titans of the National Football League (NFL).
-He played college football for Georgia.
-He was drafted in the third round of the 2015 NFL Draft by the Kansas City Chiefs.
-He holds the NFL Combine record for the highest vertical leap of 45 inches.
+Christian Conley (born October 25, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Georgia Bulldogs.
+He was selected in the third round of the 2015 NFL draft by the Kansas City Chiefs and has also played in the NFL for the Jacksonville Jaguars, Houston Texans, Tennessee Titans, and San Francisco 49ers.